jaccomoc/jactl/docs/docs/faq.md

   The language should be fun to code in &mdash; a language that provides a nice concise syntax with powerful features.

+## Why wouldn't I just use Groovy?

+For many applications Groovy might be the better choice.
+It depends on many things.
+See [Groovy vs Jactl](/docs/blog/2026-03-16-groovy-vs-jactl.md) for a comparison of the two languages and why you might choose one over the other.

 ## What does it mean that it never blocks?

 Most programs that deal with long-running operations such as sending a request and waiting for